Our Passion Drives

-In October 2019 a group of people were sitting in a hotel conference room.
-The discussion panel described the enormity of Human Trafficking and Commercial Sexual Exploitation.
-These crimes happen around the world, but one person described what she and a group of people were doing to fight this problem locally.
-Starting in Seattle, Washington, Heather Tuininga launched a new model for funding the fight against exploitation.
-Motivated by the discussion and the simple, repeatable model, three people from the Central Florida area were inspired to start SAFE in Central Florida.
+In October 2019, a group of people were sitting in an Orlando hotel conference room attending a discussion panel that described the enormity of Human Trafficking and Commercial Sexual Exploitation.
+These crimes happen around the world, but one person described what she and a group of people were doing to fight this problem in Washington.
+Starting in Seattle, Heather Tuininga launched a new model for funding the fight against exploitation with a vision to expand across the country.
+Motivated by the discussion, the size of the problem in the Orlando area and the simple, repeatable model, three people from the Central Florida area were inspired to start SAFE in Central Florida.

 To facilitate a passionate alliance of purpose driven partners that produce and fund anti sex trafficking solutions in Central Florida.